Journey of Healing and Empowerment

 2. The Dynamics of Domestic Violence

-3. Family of Origin Issues/Dealing With Grief and Loss
+3. Family of Origin Issues/Dealing with Grief and Loss

 4. Co-dependency and Setting Boundaries

-5. Self-Esteem/Empowerment
+5. Self-Esteem/Empowermen

 6. Dealing With Anger/Conflict Resolution

-7. Assertiveness Training Skills
+7. Assertiveness Training Skill

 8. Forgiveness/Reconciliation/